Code-Institute-Submissions/Mk1-Project/README.md

     - **Test 2**: Enter text with @ symbol to Email field
         - **Result**: Verify Form submission accepted (for test purposes the page refreshes)

+### **4.10** Errors and fixs**
+    - Bootstrap Carousel
+        - The responive element is not built into this class so i used a clear.gif and set my images as background URls to get around this issue.
+    - Website looked streched on larger monitors.
+        - This was dealt with by adding in css to the html and body element by adding a maximum width.
+    - Logo image for index.html did not show on deployed site -This was a filepath issue which was resolved through ChromDevtools and introducing a correct file path.

 [**Back to top of this Section**](#4-testing)

 [⬆ Back to Contents](#contents)